jpata/ai-course/markdown/module4_yolo_sam.md

 While a bounding box tells us *where* an animal is, a segmentation mask provides a much richer understanding of the object.
 *   **Precise Shape and Size**: Masks outline the exact shape of an animal, allowing for more accurate measurements of size, length, and potentially biomass estimation.
 *   **Detailed Analysis**: With a precise silhouette, we can perform more detailed analyses, such as pose estimation, identifying specific body parts, or assessing animal health (e.g., whether it looks thin or well-fed).
+*   **Ecological Monitoring**: Segmentation masks are crucial for large-scale ecological studies.
+They enable tracking individual animals across different camera trap sightings, which is essential for estimating population density, understanding territory ranges, and studying migration patterns.
+The precise outline helps in re-identifying individuals based on unique markings (like stripe or spot patterns).
 *   **Occlusion and Crowds**: Segmentation can help distinguish between individual animals that are overlapping or close together, which is difficult with bounding boxes alone.
 *   **Improved Data Quality**: Using masks instead of boxes to train downstream models (like species classifiers) can improve their accuracy by removing noisy background pixels.